cyberdefencekit/documentation/docs/splunk/splunk.md

 sudo ufw status numbered
 ```

-On CentOS, run the following command:
+Alternatively, if you are on CentOS, run the following command:

 ```python
 #Show original state